 I thought of chocolate truffles this summer while watching my steps to avoid camel droppings along the shore of Yasmina Club Med resort, one of the rare spots you can find camels in the Moroccan north region, where they are brought specifically for the leisure of tourists.
 Croque crotte might sound gross, improper perhaps?
 Not if you don’t speak French, or if it’s… April Fools!

-What is ‘proper’ is something that kids hear all too often, because they naturally do some unpleasant things.
+What is ‘not proper’ is something that kids hear all too often, because they naturally do unpleasant things.
 April Fools and its icky food tricks can be amusing but also confusing for kids, unless revolting things are explained calmly and maybe with humor, which of course parents never do when revolting things happen.
 Kids love to play with food, for example.
 The last time my kids were snacking on pomegranates, they started squeezing the seeds and shooting juice on each others face, then ducking under our heavy wooden dining table.
 It took some time for my son to realize that what was dripping from his forehead was not pomegranate juice but blood, after ducking and hitting the edge of the table, breaking through his skin.
 That was not the time to counsel with dignity on what is or is not proper to do with food.
 In fact, it was time to run to the closest emergency room.
 He had four stitches, by the way.

 That’s why I like That’s Disgusting!.
 The picture book That’s Disgusting! by Francesco Pittau and Bernadette Gervais is a brilliant project.
 It’s nice for parents wanting to teach their children about where things belong.
 It might be effective, just because it is one of the only opportunities for parents to counsel their kids on repulsive things without scaring the hell of them.